 There is nothing like the love of a daughter to make even the worst days wonderful.
 The reverse is equally true.
 The love of a father powerfully reassures security and self-confidence.
 However, it needs to be clearly displayed and communicated.
-Here are simple gestures that say, “I love my daughter.”
+Here are simple gestures that say “I love my daughter.”

 Do this privately, but also publicly with her present.
 She may tell you it embarrasses her, but down deep, she’ll be beaming.
 Don’t use false compliments just to make her feel good.
 Think through and find the things about her that merit compliments.
 Focus on affirming her nonphysical qualities as much or more than her physical ones.

-Take her out for a coffee, dinner or a walk.
+Take her out for a coffee, dinner, or a walk.
 Take her for a picnic and pack her favorite foods.
 Nothing makes someone feel more special than setting aside time to be with them.
 Get some focused time with her.
-You can help Mom get quality time with your daughter by sharing this mother daughter bucket list as well.
+(You can also help Mom get quality time with your daughter by sharing this mother-daughter bucket list.)

 This is, unfortunately, becoming a lost art.
 You don’t have to be Shakespeare.
 Just a couple of words written on a piece of paper are perfect.
 It can be as simple as “I love you.”
 Write “Who loves you?” on one side of the card and “Your daddy does!” on the other side.
 Surprise her by leaving these notes in places she will find them.
 Her mirror is a great place, especially if the reflection makes her insecure.

 Sound off: What are some things you do to show your daughter you love her?

 Huddle up with your daughter and ask, “What have I done lately to show you I love you?”